bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+  Closure is the ability for information to be accessed in certain levels of the code.
+It is how the information can be accessed in its nested element.
 2. Study the following code, then answer the questions below.

 ```js